khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 | w25  | Artificial Intelligence and Big Data: the new frontiers of living in a digital world (Dr. Spyros Samothrakis) |

 ## Essay Examples
-This week, I will send you examples students submitted via email.
+One example uploaded to Moodle.
+Can give you more if needed.
+Remember, you need to submit an accessible PDF, not a Microsoft Word document.

 ## Week 16
 ### Seminar
-Introduction to the module
+Introduction to the module.
+- Moodle (link to this page)
+- this webpage
+- this website (AU parts could be useful for SP students)
+- me & you
+- maybe start the lecture if we have time

 ### Lecture
 [The Physicality of the Digital World](../physicality-of-the-digital-world)